- Chart

 Average Trading Volume

-The ETF has a healthy average daily trading volume, indicating good liquidity for most investors.
+The ETF typically exhibits strong average trading volume, indicating good liquidity for investors.

 Bid-Ask Spread